Maximin Shares Under Cardinality Constraints

 \subsection{Related Work}

 Several other constraint types have been examined in the recent literature.
 (See \citeauthor{Suksompong:2021}'s recent survey for a detailed overview \cite{Suksompong:2021}.)
 One such constraint is that all agents must receive exactly the same number of items \cite{ferraioli_regular_2014}, a more restrictive version of our single-category instances.
-Another, studied by \citeauthor{bouveret_fair_2017}, uses an underlying graph to represent connectivity between the items and requires each bundle to form a connected component \shortcite{bouveret_fair_2017}.
-Such connectivity constraints have since been explored in many papers \cite[e.g.,][]{lonc_maximin_2018,bilo_almost_2018,greco_complexity_2020}.
-A variation is allocation of \emph{conflicting items}, where each bundle must be an independent set in the graph~\citep{chiarelli_packing_2020,hummel_fair_2021}.
+Another, studied by \citeauthor{bouveret_fair_2017}, uses an underlying graph to represent connectivity between the items and requires each bundle to form a connected component \cite{bouveret_fair_2017}.
+Such connectivity constraints have since been explored in many papers \citep[e.g.,][]{bilo_almost_2018,greco_complexity_2020,lonc_maximin_2018}.
+A variation is the allocation of \emph{conflicting items}, where each bundle must be an independent set in the graph~\citep{chiarelli_packing_2020,hummel_fair_2021}.
 There is some overlap between this scenario and cardinality constraints with threshold~1~\citep[cf.][]{hummel_fair_2021}, but neither is a generalization of the other.
 Cardinality constraints have recently been studied by \citeauthor{Shoshan:2022}, who considered the problem of finding allocations that are both Pareto optimal and EF1 for instances with two agents \cite{Shoshan:2022}.

 Matroids have been used to constrain allocations in several different ways \cite{gourves_near_2014}.
 The cardinality constraints placed on a single bundle may in fact be represented by a \emph{partition matroid} or for single-category instances a \emph{uniform matroid}.
 The $1/2$-approximate MMS algorithm of \citet{gourves_maximin_2019} applies to the superficially similar problem where a single matroid constraint is placed on the union of \emph{all} bundles.
 As pointed out by \citet{biswas_fair_2018}, this algorithm cannot be applied to the cardinality constraint scenario.